microsoft/Mastering-the-Marketplace/docs/index.md

 You have reached the the most comprehensive on-demand content available to help you develop transactable offers for the Microsoft commercial marketplace.
 This site features instructional videos, interactive hands-on labs, and sample code to provide a better understanding of the marketplace.

-## Live workshops!
+## Live workshops

+**New 2024 workshops posted!**

-Learn from your favorite MTM content authors in a live virtual workshop focused on specific technologies and offer types.
+Learn from your favorite Mastering the Marketplace content authors in live virtual workshops focused on specific technologies and offer types.
 Workshops are a great opportunity to get from concept to reality in building your solutions for the marketplace.

 [Learn more here!](./misc/workshops.md)